 You may have received the Hepatitis B vaccine in school if you were born after 1978.
 If you have not received the vaccine you can get it free from the Sexual Health Centre if you are assessed to be at risk for infection.

-You may be eligible for a free HPV vaccine if you are under the age of 27 and have never previously received any HPV vaccination before.
+You may be eligible for a free HPV vaccine if you are a male under the age of 27, and a member of the GLBTQ community.

 All Grade 7 students are now offered the vaccine for free in Niagara schools.Visit your nearest sexual health centre for more information and to see if you're eligible.